parthpranav2/Focura-Record/RECORD.md

 -Implemented music track downloader in the main project -made the pilot project to determine the coordinates of the touch on image view

+29/05/2025
+Parth
+-Made a pilot project to run a track on predetermined track start and end point annotations fed through a CSV file for single instrument determination

 30/05/2025
 All
 -Revised the auditory section basis
--Undone the unrelated provisions in auditory section in app
+-Undone the unrelated provisions in auditory section in app -Ui implementation of auditory (everything except recycler view)